-188A mechanism that may work on future R&D incentive through a change in expected return in the market can be considered common to conduct types that have, for example, an effect of excluding a competitor from a product market even if these conduct types take varied forms.
+189A mechanism that may work on future R&D incentive through a change in expected return in the market can be considered common to conduct types that have, for example, an effect of excluding a competitor from a product market even if these conduct types take varied forms.

-189There is an aspect in which the competition situation in a product market affects the size of an expected return, which leads to a strategic effect on the R&D incentive of each firm, as summarized mainly in 2.1.1.1.4 above.
+190There is an aspect in which the competition situation in a product market affects the size of an expected return, which leads to a strategic effect on the R&D incentive of each firm, as summarized mainly in 2.1.1.1.4 above.

-190Also in the application practice of the Antimonopoly Act, there have been cases where competition restrictions in a product market can have adverse impacts on innovation or R&D incentive (e.g., Lam Research and KLA-Tencor Business Combination Case (2016), Amazon Japan G.K.
-Case (announced on June 1, 2017), and Apple Inc. Case (announced on September 2, 2021)).
+191Also in the application practice of the Antimonopoly Act, there have been cases where competition restrictions in a product market can have adverse impacts on innovation or R&D incentive (e.g., Lam Research and KLA-Tencor Business Combination Case (2016), Amazon Japan G.K.
+Case (2017), and Apple Inc. Case (2021)).
 However, these cases are limited to those that arose from the competition situations in product markets, so the issue of impacts on innovation was not directly argued in these cases.
-Meanwhile, in the first place, the current interpretation is as follows: "Restrictions pertaining to the use of technology can affect competition in developing technologies.
-No market or trade, however, can be assumed for research and development activities themselves.
-Therefore, the effect on competition in developing technologies should be evaluated by the effect on competition in the trade of future technologies resulting from such activities or products incorporating such technologies" (Part 2, (2), (iii) of Intellectual Property GLs).
+Meanwhile, in the first place, the current interpretation for application is as follows: "Restrictions pertaining to the use of technology can affect competition in developing technologies.
+No market or trade, however, can be defined for research and development activities by themselves.
+Therefore the effect on competition in developing technologies should be evaluated by the effect on competition in the trade of future technologies resulting from such activities or products incorporating the technology."
+(Part 2, (2), (iii) of Intellectual Property Guidelines).